danialkeimasi/lisp-concepts-in-programming-languages-mitchell/README.md

 You can see this source codes in the [codes directory](./codes).

 # Cheat Sheet
-First of all what is form in list?
+First of all what is form in lisp?
 > A Lisp object that is intended to be evaluated is called a form (or an expression). you can execute functions in lisp using this syntax:
 ```lisp